 How to Sketch Thumbnails

 This video explains and demonstrates the process of how thumbnail sketches work within the artistic process.
-There are many benefits of thumbnail sketches: they can save you time when working on a final piece of artwork and allow you to explore more options for composition.
+Thumbnails can save you time when working on a final piece of artwork and allow you to explore more options for composition.
+The demonstration shows simple strategies on how to crop or expand your thumbnail sketches and how to diversify your options.
+Discussion and demo by Art Prof Clara Lieu and Teaching Artist Cat Huang.